Finite quotients of 3-manifold groups: Semicharacteristics

 Generalizing this, for $M$ a manifold with a surjection $\pi_1(M) \to G$ and associated covering $\tilde{M}\to M$ (equivalently, for $\tilde{M}$ a manifold with a free action of $G$), Lee \cite[Definition 2.3]{Lee} defined a semicharacteristic class $\sum_{i=0}^n (-1)^i [ H_i(\tilde{M},\kappa)]$ taken in the Grothendieck group of representations of $G$ over $\kappa$ modulo a certain subspace depending on the parity of $n$ and the characteristic of $\kappa$.
 The main result of \cite{Lee} is that, modulo this subspace, the semicharacteristic is a bordism invariant \cite[Theorem 2.7 and Theorem 3.8]{Lee}.

 This result bears an obvious similarity to \cref{parity-is-bordism}.
 The difference is that \cite{Lee} considers the cohomology of the cover in $K$-theory, while we consider cohomology twisted by a representation.
-Cohomology twisted by a representation is the more powerful invariant, as the dimension of the $i$th cohomology twisted by each indecomposable projective representation of the group determines the class of the $i$th cohomology of the cover in $K$-theory, but the $K$-theory does not determine the cohomology of non-projective representations.
+Cohomology twisted by a representation is the more powerful invariant: Recall that representations of a group are equivalent to modules of the group algebra and a module $P$ is projective if the functor $\Hom(P, -)$ is exact.
+We will check that the dimension of the $i$th cohomology twisted by each indecomposable projective module for the group algebra determines the class of the $i$th cohomology of the cover in $K$-theory.
+However, the $K$-theory does not determine the cohomology of non-projective modules.

 Using this, we will show that our result implies the main result of \cite{Lee} in the cases where they both apply.
 It would be interesting to find a suitable generalization of our result (equivalently, strengthening of Lee's) to the higher-dimensional even characteristic case.